-Don Foty is an experienced trial lawyer that specializes in representing individuals in class and collective action lawsuits as well as those suffering from severe personal injuries.
+Don Foty is an experienced trial and appellate lawyer that specializes in representing workers in class and collective action lawsuits as well as individuals suffering from severe personal injuries.
 He is considered an industry expert on wage and hour matters, including matters pertaining to the Fair Labor Standards Act.
 He has served as class counsel in over 100 wage and hour class actions and/or collective actions across the country.

 Throughout his career, he has recovered hundreds of millions in settlements and verdicts for his clients.
 The Mayor of the City of Lancaster, California has commended Mr. Foty and stated: “Don J. Foty demonstrated excellence in trial advocacy,” “through outstanding legal prowess, Mr. Foty achieved for his client, an equitable remedy noteworthy of recognition,” and “Mr. Foty exemplified the skill of a true litigator through defense of his client.”